To start a statewide CLEAN Program, visit our Resource Hub.

 Most local grids in the U.S. can support significantly higher levels of local renewable energy generation without significant upgrades.

-Through our Distributed Generation + Intelligent Grid Initiative, we are working with utilities to launch five demonstration projects across the country by the end of 2014.
+Through our Community Microgrid Initiative, we are working with utilities to launch three demonstration projects across the country by the end of 2016.
 Each demonstration project will prove that a local distribution grid, without major upgrades, is able to get at least 25% of the electricity it needs from local renewables while maintaining or improving grid reliability.